AmbujL/NFT-Auction/README.md

 Truffle (global installation)
 Metamask.io (added extension onto broswer)
 To run the development server on a local host scripts: npm run start

-For truffle tests and console please consult the official Truffle documentaion for updates.